 Your back should be straight, knees slightly bent just enough to create the perfect angle and help your toes point forward.
 Don’t bend or lean forward, and don’t be stiff

 In order to maintain a healthy posture and avoid injury, you must maintain an upright position (stand straight) for the upper half of the body.
 Let your lower half manage the weight shift in sync with your hips.

 Facts to Remember!

 Paddle boarding is fun.
-You just need to master the technique for it.
+You just need to master the technique for it (whether you use ocean paddle boards or any other type).
 You should be able to read the sup paddle before you use it.
 How you stand on the paddle board is as important as using the paddle.